willardharris/balena-ads-b/README.md

  1. Head back to your device's *Summary* page.
 Inside the *Terminal* section, click *Select a target*, then *piaware*, and finally *Start terminal session*.
 This will open a terminal which lets you interact directly with your PiAware container.
  2. Once the terminal prompt appears, enter `/getid.sh` (including the leading slash), then press return.
  3. If everything goes according to plan, your FlightAware feeder id will soon appear.
 Copy it.
- 4. Click on the  _Device Variables_-button – *Vx* – in the left-hand menu.
+ 4. Click on the *Device Variables*-button in the left-hand menu.
 Add a variable named `FLIGHTAWARE_FEEDER_ID` and paste the value from the previous step, e.g. `134cdg7d-7533-5gd4-d31d-r31r52g63v12`.
  5. Go back to your device's *Summary* page.
-Restart the  _piaware_  application under  _Services_  by clicking the “cycle” icon next to the service name.
+Restart the *piaware* service under *Services* by clicking the “cycle” icon next to the service name.
  6. Register [a new account](https://flightaware.com/account/join/) at FlightAware, then login using your newly created credentials.
  7. **Important:** While being connected to *the same network* (either cabled or wireless) as your receiver is connected to, head to FlightAware's *[Claim Receiver](https://flightaware.com/adsb/piaware/claim)* page.
  8. Check if any receivers show up under the *Linked PiAware Receivers* heading.
 (If not, wait a few minutes and click the *Check Again for my PiAware*-button.)
 Hopefully, your receiver is now visible under the *Linked PiAware Receivers* header.